 CUTTING CARBON EMISSIONS

-We’re committed to continually measuring, monitoring and reducing our carbon emissions.
-To do this, we’ve been working with One Carbon World, contributing to carbon reduction projects to align with the UN Climate Neutral Now standard, and Green Element, to measure our Scope 1, 2 and 3 emissions.
-This has enabled us to better understand where our carbon ‘hot spots’ are, and to create a strategic roadmap to tackle these.
+We’re incredibly proud to be the first organic food delivery company in the world to achieve both the Carbon Neutral International Standard and to join the UN's Climate Neutral Now Initiative.
+When it comes to carbon, we’re committed to meaningful change.
+We want to go beyond simply offsetting, or carbon 'balancing’, to actively measure and reduce our emissions.
+So we’ve been working with Environmental Management Consultancy, Green Element, to measure our Scope 1, 2 and 3 emissions.
+This has enabled us to better understand where our carbon ‘hot spots’ are.
 We’ve already switched our energy supply to renewable resources and kicked off a project to assess the carbon impact of different packaging materials.
-But we won’t stop there.
+But we won't be stopping there.
+We're also working on a long-term, comprehensive reduction strategy, aligned with the Science Based Targets Initiative, to reduce all three of our Scope emissions.